Biebar/project-euler/README.md

 ## Adding a unit test

-You may add a unit test by adding its name in `tests.txt`, then defining the test in any c file when the macro TESTING is defined.
+You may add a unit test in any file except `main.c`, conditonal on the preprocessor macro `TESTING` being defined.
 To see how to write a test, find the example test `test_infrastructure_works_correctly` in `test.c`